Ursula Owusu: Parliamentary Committees

-SOCIO-POLITICS
+Socio-politics

-In 2015 she and other women MPs were subject to personal attacks after there was a dispute over places reserved for women members of parliament.
+In 2015, she and other women MPs were subject to personal attacks after there was a dispute over places reserved for women members of parliament.
 She was reported as saying that she was considering her future in politics, but the following year she became the Minister of Communications.
 Before her current position as the Minister of Communication, she served on different boards and in different capacities in her professional career.

-In April 2018 she suffered a backlash from a section of the Ghanaian community when she made headlines for sharing a post on social media that suggested Ghanaian Muslims were intolerant.
+In April 2018, she suffered a backlash from a section of the Ghanaian community when she made headlines for sharing a post on social media that suggested Ghanaian Muslims were intolerant.
 On Saturday, the 29th day of September 2018, She was installed as the Nkosuohemaa (Development Queen) by the traditional leaders and the people of Akem Asuom in the Eastern Region of Ghana.
-The instalment took place at the Palace of Asuomhene Osabarima Ofosuhene Apenteng II.
+The instalment took place at the Palace of Asuomhene, Osabarima Ofosuhene Apenteng II.

+Anti-LGBT+ Bill

 In 2021, when the Ghanaian anti-LGBT bill was proposed, she criticised components of the bill as incentives to promote laziness and dishonesty so the bill will have to be revised.
 She also in May 2021, advised LGBT+ individuals in Ghana to keep their activities private as Ghanaians were unable to accept same-sex relations.

+In July 2023, during the second reading of the Promotion of Proper Human Sexual Rights and Ghanaian Family Values Bill 2021 also known as the Ghanaian anti-LGBT bill in parliament, she had a rebuttal with Hon.
+Murtala Mohammed when he made claims of her being an LGBTQ+ individual.
+During that same delivery, she reiterated the existence of LGBT+ individuals in the Ghanaian community and families.
+She further went to speak on the need to have laws that protected and respected the rights of every Ghanaian.

+Kelni GVG contract

+In June 2024, Franklin Cudjoe accused Owusu-Ekuful of paying $1.5 million to Kelni GVG for no work since 2018 after the National Communications Authority awarded the entity a 10-year contract.

-Personal
+Personal life

-She is married with one child to a UK-based Ghanaian optometrist, Dr Sam Ekuful.
-She identifies as a Christian.
+Hon.
+Ursula Owusu-Ekuful born by Christiana Akua Birago Diawo, is married with three children with the UK-based Ghanaian optometrist, Dr Sam Ekuful.
+She is identified as a Christian.

+Foundation

+In June 2024, she launched her charity organization, The Ursula Foundation, at Dansoman Sahara, suburb of Accra in the Greater Accra Region.
+The aim of the foundation is to serve the people of Ablekuma West and its environs through community development, youth and women empowerment.